joejenett/i.webthings/privacy_policy.md

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Sites.
 Some policies only apply to sites with certain features.

-## What personal data we collect and why we collect it
+## What personal data we may collect and why we collect it

 ### Comments